watalabo/DIY-SDFS/README.md

 ## About

-We propose a Network Attached Storag (NAS) integrated file system called the “Sensor Data File System (SDFS)”, which has advantages of being on-site, low-cost, and highly scalable.
+We propose a Network Attached Storage (NAS) integrated file system called the “Do It Yourself-Sensor Data File System (DIY-SDFS)”, which has advantages of being on-site, low-cost, and highly scalable.

-We developed the SDFS using FUSE (libfuse library), which is an interface for implementing file systems in user-space.
-SDFS not only allows multiple NAS to be treated as a single file system but also has functions that facilitate the ease of the addition of storage.
+We developed the DIY-SDFS using FUSE (Filesystem in Userspace), which is an interface for implementing file systems in user-space.
+DIY-SDFS not only allows multiple NAS to be treated as a single file system but also has functions that facilitate the ease of the addition of storage.

 <img src="https://github.com/okayu1230z/data_field/blob/master/png/virtual_file_system.png" alt="vfs" title="Virtual File System">

 ## Overview of DIY-SDFS

-SDFS has the following five features for the efficient management of time-series IoT data.
+DIY-SDFS has the following five features for the efficient management of time-series IoT data.
 1) Multiple NAS can be handled as one file system.
 2) Users can add a new NAS simply by rewriting the configuration file.
 3) When the remaining capacity of the NAS decreases, it is automatically saved on another NAS.